vinifmor/bauh/README.md

     version: null  # set a custom Electron version here (e.g: '6.1.4')
   system: false  # set it to 'true' if you want to use the nativefier version globally installed on your system
   cache_exp: 1440 # defines the period (in minutes) in which the stored environment settings are considered valid.
 Use 0 so that they are always updated.
 Default: 1440 (24 hours)

+suggestions:
+    cache_exp: 24  # defines the period (in HOURS) in which suggestions stored on the disk are considered up to date during the initialization process.
+Use 0 so that they are always updated.
+Default: 24.
 ```
 - Required dependencies:
     - Arch-based systems: **python-lxml**, **python-beautifulsoup4**